Cultured Guru Logo

 How to Make Oxymel

-Creating your oxymel is a straightforward process.
-You can customize the recipe with herbal mixtures that fit your needs.
+Creating your oxymel is a straightforward process, and you can customize the recipe with herbal mixtures that fit your needs.
+After chatting with a few certified herbalists, I learned that the amount of herbs you should use is different for fresh vs dry herbs.

 thyme, oregano, ginger, and chaga on a cutting board, ready to be used for making oxymel.